OpenBioMaps/documentation/official_docs/en/admin_settings.rst

 Also available here is a drop-down list of all the tables that start with the name of our project in the SQL database.
 Of these, the ones marked in red are not handled by the OBM interface because they are not registered as tables accessible to OBM.

-By managing Views you can also implement a special function, namely to replace a data table with a View.
+By managing Views, you can also implement a special function, namely to replace a data table with a View.
 In such a case, the system creates a Schema for our project with the same name as the base table and moves our original tables there, for which it also creates the corresponding INSERT/UPDATE/DELETE Rules.
 This feature can be useful when we have a large data table and there are some flows or triggers that are too slow to use, or we want to create custom versions of our data table to meet some specific user needs.

 .. _data-access: